More than a texture patch? (Part 6)

 The sixth part will be about lighting in Gothic - about light, shadow and colour.
-The starting point was a question I asked myself at the time: Why do our textures look different in-game from what we thought?
+The starting point was a question I asked myself at the time: Why do our textures look different in-game than I thought they would?

 It was not a big difference, rather subtle.
 The textures looked muddy, as if a colour filter had been put over them, especially the bright pixels were affected.
-I was wondering if it was due to the compression.
+Was it due to the compression?
 This reduces the colour space, but I wanted to know more.
-As a test, I used a texture that consisted half of pure white and deep black and was placed on top of this decayed hut.
+As a test, I wanted to use a texture that consisted half of pure white and deep black and was placed on this decayed hut.

-The shading was to be expected, but the two light areas at the top of the scene gave me second thoughts, as they were warmer than pure white.
-I compared the colour values of the texture before and after compression with its appearance in-game:
+The shading was to be expected, but the two light areas at the top of the image gave me food for thought, as they were warmer than pure white.
+I compared the colour values of the texture before and after compression with its representation in-game:

-The Spacer, Gothic's editor, is responsible for the lighting.
-In it, you place objects, create the way net for the NPCs, add ambient sounds, design camera travel and so on - a true marvel of technology.
-The calculation is triggered via the following dialogue window:
+First of all, Gothic's world editor named Spacer is responsible for the lighting.
+In it you place objects, create the way network for the NPCs, add ambient sounds, craft camera travels and so on - a true marvel of technology.
+The light calculation is triggered via the following dialogue window:

-The lighting is calculated using a raytracing method that simulates the incidence of light from the sun and determines for each vertex of the level mesh how strongly it is illuminated.
-This technique is therefore also called vertex lighting.
-The intensity of the light is normalised to an interval from 0 to 255.
+The lighting is calculated using a ray-tracing method that simulates the incoming light from the sun and determines for each vertex of the level mesh how strongly it is illuminated.
+This technique is therefore also called vertex lighting; the intensity of the light is normalised to an interval from 0 to 255.
 Gothic can also calculate light maps in different quality levels.
 This is a data structure that combines the lighting information for several faces.

-For each level, the light calculation is carried out for one position of the light source and one angle of incidence - correspondingly, the lighting in Gothic is static.
-Whether the sun rises, is high or sets, whether it rains or the moon shines, that has no influence.
-You can see it well in the shadows of the wall remains:
+The light calculation is done once for each level, for one position of the light source and one angle of incidence.
+Accordingly, the lighting in Gothic is pretty much static.
+Whether the sun rises, is high in the sky or sets, whether it rains or the moon shines, this has no influence.
+You can see it well from the shadows of the wall remains:

-So if the lighting basically doesn't change, why are there clearly recognisable times of day?
-The answer is that Gothic multiplies a colour value onto the texture when drawing the faces, which is taken from the Poly Light Colour Lookup Table or CLUT for short.
-This is a table that is recalculated with every frame and contains different gradations of the current colour of the global light source.
+So if the lighting basically doesn't change, why are there clearly distinguishable times of day?
+The answer is that Gothic applies a colour value onto the texture when drawing the faces, which is taken from the Poly Light Color Lookup Table or CLUT for short.
+This is a table that is recalculated with each frame and contains 256 different gradations of the current colour of the global light source.
+The brightness of the given vertex, which was previously calculated by the Spacer, serves as the lookup value.
 Thus, the world is coloured yellowish at noon, reddish in the evening and bluish at night.
-The value for the lookup is the brightness of the respective vertex, which was previously calculated by the Spacer.

 This made the bright pebbles in the rubble pile stand out better, but on the other hand it cancelled out the shading.
-The first step towards improvement would therefore be to adjust the colour values calculated by Gothic in the CLUT so that they are richer in contrast and less saturated.
-The next step after that could be using a Union plug-in to calculate the lighting at runtime of the game.
-However, this has not happened so far, instead I have filled the CLUT with random values. 🤣
+The next step towards improvement would therefore be to adjust the colour values calculated by Gothic for the CLUT in such a way that they are richer in contrast and less saturated.
+The next step after that could be to use a Union plug-in to calculate the lighting at runtime of the game.
+However, this has not happened yet, instead I have filled the CLUT with random values. 😂

 What has not yet been mentioned in any article are the so-called materials.
 The texture contains only the image data, the properties are stored in the associated material.
-Gothic 1, however, has only a few compared to modern engines and most of them are not important.
+However, Gothic 1 has only a few properties compared to modern engines and most of them are not important.
 The material group (matGroup), for example, controls which sound is played when the player walks over a surface with this material.
 A special case is the material group WATER.
-If you use it, the surface is rendered semi-transparently, the collision check is deactivated and the player can swim in it.
+If you use it, the surface is rendered semi-transparent, the collision check is deactivated and the player can swim in it.
 Among other properties for animated textures, one of interest remains: The smoothing angle (smoothAngle).

 This is the threshold value for the angle between two faces, which influences the rendering of the shadows.
-If the respective angle is below, the edge is rendered softly.
-If it is higher, it is rendered hard.
-In Gothic, by the way, it is 60° by default.
+If the respective angle is below the threshold, the edge is rendered softly.
+If it is above, it is rendered hard.
+In Gothic it is 60° by default.
 The following spheres are geometrically completely identical, only the shadows are rendered differently:

 As you can see, the difference is significant.
 Since it also costs no performance, we will also make use of it in the Gothic Reloaded Mod.
-The following comparison from the Old Mine demonstrates the effect in Gothic quite well, especially in the right half of the image.
-However, the softer shadows are accompanied by a loss of contrast, as you can see from the dull appearing rock ledges.
+The following comparison from the Old Mine demonstrates the effect in Gothic quite well, especially in the right half of the picture.
+However, the softer shadows are accompanied by a loss of contrast, as can be seen in the dull-looking rock ledges.
 Overall, the Old Mine appears more atmospheric, but we will have to try out different values for the smoothing angle.